How David Beckham, Neil Patrick Harris and other stars celebrated Father's Day

 Celebrities celebrated the special dads in their lives this weekend, with many taking to social media to show how they were enjoying Father’s Day.
 Famous dads also took the time to post about the joys of fatherhood and reveal how they were spending the special day with their kids.

-Proud papa of four David Beckham posted a sweet photo to his Instagram account, showing his three sons —Romeo, Brooklyn and Cruz — grinning alongside him.
+Proud papa of four David Beckham posted a sweet photo to his Instagram account, showing his three sons — Brooklyn, Romeo and Cruz — grinning alongside him.
 (Youngest Beckham offspring Harper did not make an appearance in the photo.)

 In the caption of the picture, Beckham reflected on his favorite things about being a dad.